writetome51/DIFactory/README.md

      {
         class: ExampleClass,

-        // Make sure the dependencies are listed in same order as they are in the constructor
+        // Make sure the dependencies are listed in same order as they are
-        // parameters above:
+        // in the constructor parameters above:
         dependencies: [BlueCar, GreenCar, RedCar]
      }
  );
  ```

- Now that it's registered, you can get an instance of ExampleClass:
+ And that's it.
+Now that it's registered, you can get an instance of
+ ExampleClass:
 ```
 // for the name and age arguments in the constructor, we're passing 'Steve' and 30: let instance = DIFactory.getInstance(ExampleClass, ['Steve', 30]);
  ```
- In the statement above, the array argument is there to hold any additional arguments that get passed
+ In the statement above, the array argument is there to hold any additional
- to ExampleClass' constructor after the injected dependencies.
+ arguments that get passed to ExampleClass' constructor after the injected
+ dependencies.
  (If there are no arguments after the dependencies, it's unnecessary to pass the array.)

 Note:  If a class doesn't have any injected dependencies, it's unnecessary to register it.